You have a shy person who has volunteered to be a church greeter.

-Shy people can be introverts, or extroverts in a new situation where they simply hang back to watch and wait.
+Shy people can be introverts.
+Extroverts can be shy in a new situation where they simply hang back to watch and wait.

-Some have a surge of fear that keeps them from warmly interacting with people where as others may simple wait for the other person to take the initiative.
+Some people have a surge of fear that keeps them from warmly interacting with people.
+Other people may simply wait for someone else to take the initiative.

-For the shy person, going up to a person or a group of people can be stressful.
+For the shy church greeter, approaching a person or a group of people can be stressful.
 They might be worried about

 - what to say,